-[14 to 16 marks] for analysis of the economic problem and their impact.
+[14 to 16 marks] for analysis of the economic problems and their impact.

-[17+ marks] for thoughtful attention to what extent.
+[17+ marks] for thoughtful attention to "to what extent?"

 Topic 6 The state and its relationship with religion and with minorities

 26. Compare and contrast the difficulties faced by two minorities (ethnic, racial or religious), each chosen from a different region.